Big Grrrl Small World

-Big Grrrl Small World (sometimes stylized as Big GRRRL Small World) is the second studio album by American singer and rapper Lizzo.
+Big Grrrl Small World (sometimes stylized as Big GRRRL Small World) is the second studio album by American rapper Lizzo.
 It was released on her own record label BGSW on December 11, 2015.
 The album received "generally favorable reviews" from critics.

 Production

 As soon as her debut studio album Lizzobangers was released in 2013, Lizzo started writing new songs.
 She made at least 25 demos that didn't end up on Big Grrrl Small World.
 The oldest song on the album is "The Fade".

 In 2014, Lizzo participated in StyleLikeU's What's Underneath project, where she removed her clothes as she talked about her relationships with her body.
 Inspired by the experience, she wrote "My Skin", which she described as "the thesis statement of the album".
 In a 2015 interview with Vice, she said: "You can wake up and change many things about your appearance, but the inevitability of waking up in your skin is what unifies us."

 The recording of the album took place at Justin Vernon's April Base Studios in Fall Creek, Wisconsin.